-The execution overheads in seconds on a logarithmic scale on the y-axis of BT, LU, FT and Sweep3D are reported in Fig. 8 for different numbers of processors (x-axis).
-Just as seen for strong scaling, call-path+parameter clustering has orders of magnitude shorter execution time than without clustering under weak scaling as well.
-While callpath+parameter and reference result in similar overhead for their cluster formation during tracing, we later show that the former outperforms the latter significantly in terms of space complexity.
+The execution times in seconds on a logarithmic scale on the y-axis of BT, LU, FT, Sweep3D and POP are reported in Fig. 8 for different numbers of processors (x-axis).
+Just as seen for strong scaling, Call-path+Parameter clustering has orders of magnitude shorter execution time than without clustering under weak scaling as well.
+While Call-path+Parameter and reference result in similar cost for their cluster formation during tracing, we later show that the former outperforms the latter significantly in terms of space complexity.
+For POP, the execution cost of reference clustering compared to without clustering increases very fast, mainly because of the large number of MPI events (approximately 1500), which creates a large reference signature for each process.